Nash504/Background-Remover/README.md

 # Background Remover App

-A simple web application that removes the background from images using the [rembg](https://github.com/danielgatis/rembg) library and [Streamlit](https://streamlit.io/).
+A simple streamlit web application that removes the background from images using the [rembg](https://github.com/danielgatis/rembg) library and [Streamlit](https://streamlit.io/).

 ## Features
 - Upload `.jpg`, `.jpeg`, or `.png` images.